-Graph 5b Distribution of holdings and of "potential" gross value added in the EU-12 by category of "potential" gross value added (thousand EUR), 2007 Farm Structure Survey
+Graph 5b Distribution of holdings and of "potential" gross value added in the EU-12 by category of "potential" gross value added (in thousands euros), 2007 Farm Structure Survey

-Distribution of direct payments between small and large farms has regularly been questioned, not least from the point of view of social cohesion.
+This distribution of direct payments between small and large farms has regularly been questioned, not least from the point of view of social cohesion.
 It should be reminded that the major part of the direct payments was established as a compensation for revenue losses of several support price reductions.
 A large farm producing more than a small farm encountered a more severe revenue loss and had therefore to be more compensated than a small farm.
 However, the direct payments have lost their compensatory character over time and have increasingly become a support ensuring a certain farm income stability and, in combination with cross-compliance, promoting sustainable farming activity.

-This is why the Commission has expressed on many occasions its concern with the way direct payments are distributed across agricultural producers and Member States.
-Already in the previous reforms the Commission proposed mechanisms to decrease or to limit the amount of direct payments to the largest beneficiaries with a view to improving the distribution of direct support.
+This is why the Commission has expressed on many occasions its concern with the way direct payments are distributed across agricultural producers.
+Already in the previous reforms the Commission proposed mechanisms to decrease or to limit the amount of direct payments to the largest beneficiaries with a view to improving the distribution of direct support but the Commission proposals were turned down by the Member States in the Council.
 With the Health Check reform it has been decided to increase the compulsory modulation that transfers a percentage of the payments to Rural Development and to introduce an additional progressive modulation which will affect only beneficiaries receiving larger amount (above the threshold of 300.000 euros), according to the idea that they should contribute more to meet the new challenges confronting the agricultural sector.

 4.2.
-Development of the distribution of direct payments between beneficiaries between 2000 and 2009 Financial Years
+Development of the distribution of direct payments between beneficiaries between 2000 and 2008

-For the old Member States (EU-145), when comparing the distribution in 2000 and in 2009, it appears that the share of beneficiaries receiving a small amount of direct payments is decreasing.
+For the old Member States (EU-144), when comparing the distribution in 2000 and in 2008, it appears that the share of beneficiaries receiving a small amount of direct payments is decreasing.